dfifield/GLSHelper/README.md

 Quickly process multiple GLS datasets

 This package allows you to process many GLS tag datasets quickly
-    with a single function call using the approach laid out in [Light Level Geolocation Analysis](https://geolocationmanual.vogelwarte.ch/) manual.
+    with a single function call using the approach laid out in the [Light Level Geolocation Analysis](https://geolocationmanual.vogelwarte.ch/) manual.
     Internally it uses the GeoLight
     package to perform the computations.
 It uses a configuration file (CSV format) to